Installation¶

 Run without arguments to see the full list of available plugins:

-After installing, register the plugins in your setup:
+After installing, register the plugins in your manual setup: